Cahors

 16,5+/20 Jancis Robinson

 "[...]
 Blackberries, cinnamon malt bread, anise and mushrooms.
-The texture of the fruit and tannins is brighter and silkier than the 2018 - overall, the wine is more refined. [...]; a long, fresh spine of dried thyme and oregano; tannins that resemble the broad mahogany branches of an old staircase in a stately home - soft and silky, a cool warmth, support rather than structure, that takes you gently to the heart of the wine."
+The texture of the fruit and tannins is brighter and silkier than the 2018 - overall, the wine is more refined. [...]; a long, fresh spine of dried thyme and oregano; tannins that resemble the broad mahogany branches of an old staircase in a stately home - soft and silky, a cool warmth, support rather than structure, that gently takes you to the heart of the wine."
 (Jancis Robinson 2023)

 Château Combel-la-Serre - Cahors Le Pur Fruit du Causse 2022